rmkatti/surf_2012/README.rst

 * Traits UI
 * Chaco

-Finally, some of the examples have additional miscellaneous dependencies:
+Finally, the project has several *optional* dependencies:

+* jsonpickle 0.4.0 (for serialization routines)
-* matplotlib 1.1
+* matplotlib 1.1 (for certain examples)

 Note that older versions of the indicated packages may work, but they have not been tested.